H-ADJI/EasyData/README.md

 # EasyData

-A low code tool to easly collect data from any website using simple configuration.
+A low code tool using a DSL (Domaine Specific Language) to easly collect data from any website using simple configuration.

 ## Documentation